 This however is misleading, because people are still able to sign up through PlanNet marketing.
 PlanNet Marketing is not only the gateway to becoming an agent with InteleTravel.
 It’s the only way to get signed up with InteleTravel.
 This is a huge red flag.

 If one wants to steer clear of the the MLM and sign up for InteleTravel only, they may still be pressured (depending on the rep they purchased their agency through) to also sell ITAs (InteleTravel travel agencies) through PlanNet Marketing.
 A PlanNet Marketing rep will send you their personal page to sign up.
 It looks like this:

 Several InteleTravel agents I spoke with (who I will not name for privacy purposes) have reported that a person isn’t required to sign up for PlanNet Marketing.
-However the small print (on the image above) indicates you can only enroll after you begin your own PlanNet Marketing rep account.
+The small print (on the image above) further indicates you can only enroll through PlanNet Marketing rep account first if you're interesting in joining InteleTravel.
 The important thing to know is that when you sign up for InteleTravel, you'll be a part of someone's downline whether you personally participate in the MLM side of things or not.

 Though InteleTravel is not technically an MLM for us there are red flags with InteleTravel due to their reliance on an MLM marketing branch.

 This might be more information than you ever wanted to know.
 However, InteleTravel is one of several host agencies partner with MLM marketing branches in the same way and we want you to be informed!